smart-data-models/dataModel.Battery/Battery/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     status:
-      description: 'Current operational status of the item'
+      description: Current operational status of the item
       items:
         enum:
           - outOfService